azu/mumemo/README.md

 ### 2. Start to note via Global Shortcut

-:memo: You need to allow mumemo.app to access "Accessibility" and "Screen recording" on macOS's Privacy options These permission is needed to get active window information.
+:memo: You need to allow mumemo.app to access "Accessibility" and "Screen recording" on macOS's Privacy options This permission is needed to get active window information.

 1. Press <kdb>CommandOrControl+Shift+X</kdb> (It can be customized by `mumemo.config.js`)
 2. Capture **focus area** and show note window​